scds/text-analysis-3/tmpython.md

 You can rewrite (for additional practice and experience) or copy and paste the text below to the end of your script.
 Because creating the SpaCy `Doc` object in the previous step takes time and does not need to be repeated by running the entire script again, you may wish to simply select the new lines of code you added in the current step and use the `F9` key to run the selection.

-After running the lines of code, head over to the Variable Explorer pane in Spyder.
-You should now have a few new variables, one of which is named `data_words` that contains the tokens.
-Note the difference in formatting (i.e. syntax) from `lemmatized_texts` indicating that the contents of the variable are of a list data type.

     # Preprocess texts
     def gen_words(texts):
         final = [] # Create an empty list to hold tokens